-In many Guatemalan communities, a culture of machismo remains prevalent, and ideal of gender equality is unfortunately is unfortunately an aspiration and far from the reality.
+In many Guatemalan communities, a culture of machismo remains prevalent, and ideal of gender equality is unfortunately an aspiration and far from the reality.
 The advancement in society of women is crucial to the development of the country as a whole.
 Meet Petrona, a woman who is determined to building a better future for herself, her family, and her community.

 In the rural area of the Department of Sololá in Guatemala, located in the western highlands, there are many families that are dedicated to agriculture.
 In these families, women typically are responsible for the breeding of animals and the creation of textiles that are traditional to the area.
 From an early age, women learn to weave and/or embroider so that in the future they can make their own traditional clothing.
 In the municipality of Santa Lucía Utatlán, there are small factories where they make clothes such as pants, shirts, and jackets.

 In large families with limited economic resources, the children are often limited in terms of opportunities available to them.
 Normally the older children assist in raising the younger siblings and ensuring they are in good health.
 Still, such larger families, in particular, often struggle to meet basic needs.
 This is the case of Mirian, a married 32 year-old mother of two who grew up in a large family of nine siblings (seven sisters and two brothers).